Endorsed Clinical Practice Guidelines and Clinical Papers

 American College of Obstetricians and Gynecologists (ACOG): Women’s Preventative Services Institute 2016 Report

 About AAPA Endorsements

-AAPA has strict procedures in place to ensure a requested endorsement is appropriately reviewed by subject matter experts, staff and Academy leadership.
-Stakeholders involved in the review process vary based on the subject of the paper and the tier in which the paper falls into.
-The tiers include:
+- requested clinical guidelines’ endorsements will be appropriately reviewed by subject matter experts, staff and Academy leadership who will make a recommendation to the BOD.
+Stakeholders involved in the review process will vary based on the subject of the guidelines.

-Support — The guideline meets the basic criteria for review but has no PA involvement.
-AAPA agrees with the guideline and promotes the guideline to members.
-The AAPA name and logo may not be used to promote the guideline.
+- Endorsement indicates AAPA agrees with the guidelines and promotes them to members.
+The AAPA name and logo may be used to promote the guidelines.